 In my opinion, the one-lodge-per-council policy ignores the fact that lodges above a certain size lose their effectiveness-- not unlike school and classroom sizes.
 The economies of scale that make councils more efficient simply doesn't translate well to the OA program.
 Now, unfortunately, more and more lodges simply don't have the membership needed to function.
 But when you create a mega-lodge, chapters often have to be created, which then end up functioning as a lodge.
 Why not simply allow viable lodges to continue to function by having their members step-up and support their individual district as well as their council as a whole.

-Also, why is it that OA section boundaries and lodge composition need conform to Area divisions that are based on, for example, how many area staffers there are, and/or how many councils that they can be responsible for.
+I also fail to understand why OA section boundaries and lodge composition need conform to Area divisions that are based on, for example, how many area staffers there are, and/or how many councils that they can be responsible for.
 And yet, two sections in Texas have overlapped Areas SR-2 and SR-3 for over four years now.

 This begs the question of why not just leave the old lodges as they were.
 Ask the youth officers and lay advisers to work that much harder with and assist the professional advisers and staffers.
 Again in my opinion, constantly realigning-- and some cases expanding areas and sections-- to accommodate professionals at the expense of the youth hurts the program at a most fundamental level.
 Some sections now cover several states!
 This means several more hours of driving, or even plane flights, for conclaves, CoC's, and other section events.